-Your classroom can be a GreenSpot!
-Students have a unique role to play in making our community a greener place and their commitment can be acknowledged through the GreenSpot program.
+Columbus GreenSpotYour house can be a GreenSpot!
+Residents have a unique role to play in making our community a greener place and their commitment can be acknowledged through the GreenSpot program.
 It's easy.
 Visit the GreenSpot website, click the Join tab, register as a community group and submit your commitments through the online application.

-Just let us know what three things you will do within the next year to protect our air, soil or water.
+GreenSpot KidsYour classroom can be a GreenSpot!
+If you are looking for ideas check out GreenSpot Kids for lesson plans, tools, and information about incorporating sustainability into your curriculum!
+Just report what three things you will do within the next year to protect our air, soil or water.
 Once approved, your classroom will receive a GreenSpot decal in recognition of your substantial contribution to our community.
-If you are looking for ideas check out GreenSpot Kids for lesson plans, tools, and information about incorporating sustainability into your curriculum!

-Welcome to 'My House'.
-The Solid Waste Authority of Central Ohio and the Columbus Zoo and Aquarium partnered in the Spring of 2000 in developing the My House experience.
-The partnership resulted in the Authority's sponsorship of the My House education center, located at the entrance way to the North American Region at the Zoo.
-My House allows visitors to experience exhibits and programs based on North American habitats, human influence and its impact on habitats, and the surrounding environment.
-In the kitchen visitors learn about proactive and positive steps that we can take in order to have less of an impact on our environment.
+'My House' at the Columbus Zoo & AquariumSWACO and the Columbus Zoo and Aquarium partnered in the Spring of 2000 in developing the My House experience.
+The partnership resulted in the Authority's sponsorship of the My House education center, located at the entrance to the North American Region at the Zoo.
+My House allows visitors to experience interactive exhibits and programs based on North American habitats, human influence and its impact on habitats, and the surrounding environment.
+In the kitchen visitors learn about proactive and positive steps that we can take in order to have less of an impact on our environment through waste reduction.

-SWACO assisted the Columbus Zoo in choosing recycled content construction material to incorporate into the My House building.
+Recycled Construction MaterialsSWACO assisted the Columbus Zoo in choosing recycled content construction material to incorporate into the My House building.
 RASTRA® was chosen for wall system construction.
 The material was manufactured from post-consumer packaging and food service polystyrene.
 SWACO identified school lunch trays as a prime source of post-consumer polystyrene and worked to launch a temporary school lunch-tray recycling program.
 Sixty-three Franklin County Schools participated in the temporary lunch tray collection from August 2000 through December 2000.
 Participating schools (PDF) provided approximately 14% of the polystyrene needed to construct My House.

 Post-consumer polystyrene material was ground and mixed with cement to manufacture the prefabricated wall system panels.
 The lightweight panels were easily stacked and interlocked using an expanding foam glue.
 Channels were cut into the soft wall panels to allow the installation of electrical wiring.
 The panels were also cut to accommodate specific window and door openings.
 The assembled panels create a hollow form which is then reinforced with steel rods and filled with concrete to provide a strong, insulated wall system.
 Once in place, the polystyrene walls are covered with an exterior siding or stucco finish.

 Community EducationMy House provides education and awareness opportunities for potentially 1.3 million Zoo visitors annually.
 This is an opportunity to provide a positive experience for visitors and to educate the public about how to reduce negative impacts on the environment.

-The PAST/SWACO/Metro High School Garbology Program involved one hundred, 9th grade students representing 16 school districts that attended the Metro High School.
+Garbology ProgramIn 2007, The PAST Foundation, SWACO, and Metro High School partnered together to create the Garbology Program.
+It involved one hundred, 9th grade students representing 16 school districts that attended the Metro High School.
 Students kicked off the program with a field trip to the Franklin County Sanitary Landfill to learn about how central Ohio manages garbage.
 The field trip provided hands-on learning experience to a semester long initiative in creating a valuable recycling environment at the Metro High School.
 Students investigated garbage as one of the overarching threads of study and research for a semester.